d3/d3-timer/README.md

 <a name="timerReplace" href="#timerReplace">#</a> <b>timerReplace</b>(<i>callback</i>[, <i>delay</i>[, <i>time</i>]])

 Replace the current timer’s *callback*, *delay* and *time*.
 This method can only be called within a timer callback, and is equivalent to [timer](#timer), except that it replaces the current timer rather than scheduling a new timer.

+## Changes from D3 3.x:

+* Timer callbacks are now passed the current time as a second argument, in addition to the elapsed time; this is useful for precise scheduling of secondary timers.

+* A new [timerReplace](#timerReplace) method has been added to replace the current timer within a timer callback.

+* The timer.flush method has been renamed [timerFlush](#timerFlush).
+This method now accepts an optional *time* argument representing the current time, and returns the time of the earliest next timer.
+Calling this method within a timer callback no longer causes a crash.

+* Calling [timer](#timer) within a timer callback no longer makes a duplicate requestAnimationFrame.
+Calling this method with a delay greater than 24ms when no earlier timers are active guarantees a setTimeout rather than a requestAnimationFrame.